Solarwinds alternative to monitor your infrastructure: Pandora FMS

 Pandora FMS Products

-The NMS version of Pandora FMS, oriented toward network environments, includes the same functions and features as the Enterprise version with the exception of remote management of software agents. eHorus allows remote control and Shell remotes, as well as file transfer, and is totally integrated within Pandora FMS.
-The prices shown above are for a total of 100 devices and a period of one year, including official support; when the year is up, the license continues indefinitely but without support.
+The LITE version of Pandora FMS, oriented to SME and small organizations, includes the same functions and features as the Enterprise version with the exception of WUX and Satellite server. eHorus allows remote control and Shell remotes, as well as file transfer, and is totally integrated within Pandora FMS.
+The prices in the Enterprise licence are for a total of 100 devices and a period of one year, including official support and access to enterprise plugin library.

 - Network Performance Monitor: 2.360€